Photographs taken 2010

 With all this processing, only about 1% total of all the ore material entering the mill actually emerged as usable cassiterite grains for smelting as tin.
 The rest, excepting perhaps another 1%, was waste.
 To get the precious tin ore further reduced to the best quality material, a variety of refining techniques, or "classifying" were used.
 The most obvious and easiest to see working in the Geevor tin mill, were the Shaking Tables.
 These used the flow of water against gravity to settle out the heavier ore particles from the lighter waste product, which was washed out and away.
 The lighter waste was kept mobile in the water by the shaking, as the ore settled out against the shallow ridges on the table, and this refined ore material could then be taken off from the table surface when enough had accumulated.
 It could also be classified or "graded".

-An ore Shaking Table in operation - the separated out ore is the grey streak across from centre left
+An ore Shaking Table in operation - the separated out ore is the

 More Shaking Tables on the Dressing Floor